psavary/rokka-site/source/_guides/0-get-started.md

 ## Versioning

 Before we dive into the API more, you should be aware of versioning.
 The header `Api-Version` expects a full number as value.
 The current version for now and the near future is 1.
-You should always send the API version header when making requests.
-The pre built libraries already do that by default, sending the correct header for the version of the API they are using.
+You should always send the API version header when making requests. __The [pre built libraries](https://github.com/rokka-io) already do that by default__, sending the correct header for the version of the API they are using.

 If you do not use the version header, Rokka will always default to the latest version!
-In other words: __If you don't send the version header, your application might break at any time__ - you have been warned.
+In other words: If you don't send the version header, your application might break at any time - you have been warned.

 ## Registration